How to make a GPS tracker

 Whether you’re running a delivery or truck company, a limo service, or a car rental business, you want to track your assets (read vehicles).
 Wondering how you can do that?
-A custom real-time GPS tracking system for commercial transportation will do the trick for you.
+A custom real-time GPS tracking system for commercial transportation management will do the trick for you.

-However, you should never make a IoT fleet GPS tracking software just for the sake of it.
+However, you should never make an IoT fleet GPS tracking software just for the sake of it.
 When developed in a rickety way, it may do more harm than good.
 Botched systems may derail your assets while leaving your business in the red due to inaccurate vehicle tracking.

+In this article, we draw on our first-hand experience to define why you need and how to build a GPS tracking device.
 Read on to look at the latest vehicle tracking system trends and the game-changing IoT impact.
 We’ll also dig deep into the must-have features for your solution and the steps of vehicle fleet tracking software development.
-Even if you aren’t much of a tech-savvy person, don’t fret.
-What sounds confusing now is going to be clear by the time you finish reading it.

-Here’s what you may be looking for in your vehicle tracking software in the next couple of years:
+Here are the top logistics technology trends you may be looking for in your vehicle tracking software in the next couple of years:

-Safety protocols
+Driver Safety

 Now that the world goes remote, real-time fleet tracking is here to stay.
 Although passive navigation systems still reign supreme for the most accurate vehicle location data, things will likely change in the near future.
 No one needs a tracker that updates coordinates once in a minute or so.

-5G network
+5G Network

-Sustainable solutions
+Sustainable Solutions

-How can IoT and GPS tracking go hand in hand?
+How Can IoT and GPS Tracking Go Hand in Hand?

 The Internet of Things has a way of revamping industries, and vehicle tracking is no exception.
 Today, interconnected devices soak up GPS data like a sponge, communicate with each other, and squeeze insights into notifications.